Strasbourg-Ortenau Eurodistrict

 Building on regional and Franco-German cooperation, it aims to develop bonds between citizens, associations, public administrations, educational establishments and corporations.
-It is also in the context of European integration, with the presence of European institutions in Strasbourg, and has been compared to a European version of Washington D.C.
+It is also in the context of European integration, with the presence of European institutions in Strasbourg, and has been compared to a EU version of Washington D.C.

 The Eurodistrict's Council is composed of 30 members, with 15 each representing either the French or the German side.